 A Guide to Security Awareness Training for Businesses

-Users are the weakest link in security — are you training your team to avoid cyberattacks? ?
+Users are the weakest link in security — Do you have Cyber Security Awareness Training your Employees?

 What Is Security Awareness Training

-The second component of Security Awareness Training is simulated phishing training.
-Simulated phishing programs deliver realistic email templates to employees to see how they behave when a phishing email hits their inbox.
-Employees who click a phishing email or reveal sensitive information are delivered training in real-time to help them avoid phishing attacks in the future.
+The second part of the training is simulated phishing training.
+In this program, employees receive realistic phishing emails to see how they respond.
+If an employee clicks on a phishing email or shares sensitive information, they receive immediate training to help them avoid such attacks in the future.

 61%